 - Transactional Bhakti: Now, you’ve made a deep connection with your deity.
 With that comes expectations!
 You will start transacting with the Divine.
 Please grant me this desire or give me luck.
 The typical thoughts are – I pray and serve you, but you don’t do anything for me.
 During such instances, guide the mind to chant mantras.

-- Fanaticism and Proving to Others: At this stage, you’ll notice changes in you.
+- Fanaticism and Proving to Others: At this stage, you’ll notice changes in yourself.
 Occasionally, you may experience miracles.
 At this point, the world may even consider you insane.
 So, you’ll try to prove your ways to others.
 In Bhakti Yoga, this is a dangerous state that could shift into fanaticism.
 We must curb the urge to convert others or promote our deity.
 Plus, it’s critical to brush aside miracles as mere distractions.
 Further, staying away from socializing helps.

 Advanced Steps in Bhakti Yoga